 - If you’re not a smoker but are exposed to a high level of radon your lifetime lung cancer risk is 1 in 20.

-Exposure to dangerous levels of radon is preventable.
+levels of radon is preventable.

 For a couple of years now the NB Lung Association has been trying to raise awareness and encourage New Brunswickers to test their homes.
 They offer a test kit for $35 (lab analysis included) that can be ordered online or by calling the Association office.
 Test kits are also available at hardware stores.